CS-DS-125/125book/py4e_rst/11-regex.rst

    ['apache@localhost)']
    ['source@collab.sakaiproject.org;']

-Some of our email addresses have incorrect characters like “<” or “;” at the beginning or end.
+Some of our email addresses have incorrect characters like "<" or ";" at the beginning or end.
 Let’s declare that we are only interested in the portion of the string that starts and ends with a letter or a number.

 To do this, we use another feature of regular expressions.
 Square brackets are used to indicate a set of multiple acceptable characters we are willing to consider matching.
-In a sense, the ``\S`` is asking to match the set of “non-whitespace characters”.
+In a sense, the ``\S`` is asking to match the set of "non-whitespace characters".
 Now we will be a little more explicit in terms of the characters we will match.

 Here is our new regular expression: